cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 import { Block } from "@cosmjs/stargate"
 ```

-As you can see:
+The indexer:

-* It declares a new function `handleBlock`.
-You can create it and put `console.log(block)` in it to get an idea of what this object is and think about what actions you would take with it.
+* Declares a new function `handleBlock`.
+Create one and put `console.log(block)` inside to explore what this object is and consider what actions you would take with it.
-* It saves the `db` after a poll, mainly so that _you_ can watch it in real time.
+* Saves the `db` after a poll, so _you_ can watch it in real time.
-* It uses `process.stdout.write` and `process.stdout.cursorTo(0)` so that the repetitive logging all happens on a single line.
+* Uses `process.stdout.write` and `process.stdout.cursorTo(0)` so that the repetitive logging happens on a single line.

 Observe the relevant content in `handleBlock`.
-It has to:
+It must:

 1. Extract the events from transactions.
-Start with this bit.
 2. Extract the events from `EndBlock`.
-Put this bit off till a bit later.

-If you look directly into `block.txs` you will find transactions as they were posted.
-That is not good enough as it does not tell you any execution result.
-In particular, it does not tell you whether the transaction actually executed as expected or what game id it used for the new game.
-To get the extra information:
+If you examine `block.txs` directly you find transactions as they were posted.
+However, this does not reveal any execution results, such as if a transaction executed as expected or what game ID it used for the new game.
+To get this extra information:

-1. You need to call `await client.getTx(txHash)`, which returns an `IndexedTx`.
+1. Calculate `txHash` from the transaction.
-2. But first you need to calculate `txHash` from the transaction you got.
+2. Call `await client.getTx(txHash)`, which returns an `IndexedTx`.

-So the `handleBlock` function can be:
+The `handleBlock` function can be:

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/b030b2f/src/server/indexer.ts#L81-L92]
 const handleBlock = async (block: Block) => {